mfisher5/FISH546/Cod-Time-Series-Project/Scripts/Markdown_files_for_scripts/adding_lib_id.md

 ## Adding library identifiers to filenames

 When analyzing data from multiple lanes that have redundant barcodes, it may be helpful to add a library identifier to the filename.
-I wrote a script to do this by adding "\_L1" or "_L2" to the end of the filename, before the file extensions.
+I wrote a script to do this by adding "\_L1" or "_L2", etc., to the end of the filename, before the file extensions.

 ##### [1] Checking to see if you've added a library identifier